 - Driving.
 Go for rides (note the plural) in a car driven by your aging loved one.
 Visually inspect the car for dents, scratches etc. If there’s damage tactfully inquire about the cause.
 When riding with them observe: can they control the vehicle and maintain a steady speed; do they get frazzled or frustrated easily, can they safely make left turns, and whether they remember to use appropriate signals.
 Ask them questions.
 Go for drives both during the day and after sun down.
 Alter your route to see whether they can get to their destination.
 Notice whether they have begun to self-regulate (ex: drive only short distances or only during daylight hours).

-For more information and additional tips please follow me on Twitter @MrEldercare101 and regularly visit the http://MrEldercare101.com site.
+For more information and additional tips please follow me on and regularly visit the writers for hire.
 Good luck on your caregiving journeys.